rajeshecb70/node-project/README.md

       make install
       ```

-   3. Build docker image and run the application:
+   3. Build docker image:
-      Create the docker image:
       ```bash
       make docker-build
       ```
-      Run the application using the docker images:
+   4. Run the application using the docker images:
       ```bash
       make docker-run
       ```
-      The application will be available at `http://localhost:3000/uptime` `http://localhost:3000/uptime`
+      The application will be available at `http://localhost:3000/uptime` `http://localhost:3000/cpu`

 #### 4. **Updating the Docker Image**
    To update the Docker image version, modify the `TAG` environment variable in the `.github/workflows/nodejs-ci.yml` file.
 For example, change the `TAG` value from `2.2.0` to a new version like `2.3.0`: